Ellydhore/DataStruct/README.md

 # DataStruct
-This is a Data Structure library based on CSIT221 and CSS244
+This library comprises data structures and algorithms that I've accumulated over the years while studying CSIT221 and CSS244.

+The author bears no responsibility for inflicting significant headaches upon you due to poorly written code.